vallode/vallode.com/_posts/2020-04-05-notes-on-some-companies.md

 > customer obsession rather than competitor focus, passion for invention,  commitment to operational excellence, and long-term thinking.

-The interesting thing here is not to note what _is_ there, rather what _isn't_.
-Not mentioned anywhere here is a principal that would stop them from abusing their workers or preventing slavery from taking place.
+Let's try not to focus on the many corporate values these principles cover, rather we focus on what they do _not_ cover.
+Not mentioned anywhere here is a principle that would stop them from abusing their workers or preventing slavery from taking place.

 Their employees are not their customers (so the first pillar has no meaning), crimes of passion[^8] are not something we are alien to..., operational excellence does not equal to moral operation, long-term thinking is a silly vague phrase that means _nothing_.